 With scenic vistas around almost every bend, experienced hikers will find much to appreciate while navigating this captivating stretch of trail.

-How Many Hills Are in the Roller Coaster Section?
+The Many Hills of the Roller Coaster

 Along the Roller Coaster section, there are approximately ten distinct climbs reaching heights of up to 450 feet that can be completed in around a quarter mile or less.